Updated: Nov 2

 Indulge your cravings with this ultra rich chocolate cake, featuring a little pop of orange flavor.
-This recipe has been edited from my ultimate rich chocolate cake recipe to include orange flavor.
+This recipe has been edited from my "ultimate rich chocolate cake" recipe to include orange flavor.
 I made this cake for my grandma for her birthday at her request.
 Chocolate and orange pair so well together, it was a hit.
-Chocolate ganache filling and drip as well as a orange flavored swiss meringue buttercream.
+Elevate your cake with a chocolate ganache drip and filling as well as an orange flavored swiss meringue buttercream.
 In this recipe I have included all of my recipes in one place to make it more convenient.
 I hope you enjoy this recipe and if you give it a try please leave me a comment.

 FOR THE CHOCOLATE ORANGE CAKE: